Impact of Simultaneous Stellar Modeling Uncertainties on the Tip of the Red Giant Branch for Axion-Election Coupling

-Our method for incorporating these errors into MCMC is as follows.~First, we run a grid of stellar models with varying stellar input parameters and axion-electron coupling $\alpha_{26}=10^{26}g_{ae}^2/4\pi$ (see Appendix \ref{sec:axions} for the definition of this). ~We then train a ML emulator on this grid to predict the (color-corrected) TRGB $M_I$ and the error due to the bolometric corrections as a function of the parameters.~This is used to generate theoretical predictions in an MCMC code that compares them with three calibrations that were used by \cite{2020PhRvD.102h3007C} to obtain the strongest current bound, $\alpha_{26}<0.134$ (95\% C.L.).~We find that, once the stellar parameters are varied simultaneously with the axion-electron coupling, no meaningful constraints can be placed in the region $\alpha_{26}\le2$ implying this entire range of parameter space is viable.~Our grid does not extend beyond $\alpha_{26}=2$, but it is likely that larger values of $\alpha_{26}$ are similarly viable.
+Our method for incorporating these errors into MCMC is as follows.~First, we run a grid of stellar models with varying stellar input parameters and axion-electron coupling $\alpha_{26}=10^{26}g_{ae}^2/4\pi$ (see \ref{sec:axions} for the definition of this).~We then train a ML emulator on this grid to predict the (color-corrected) TRGB $M_I$ and the error due to the bolometric corrections as a function of the parameters.~This is used to generate theoretical predictions in an MCMC code that compares them with empirical calibrations.